aptech/docs/docs/CR-ntos.rst

     :param num: the numbers to be converted to a string
     :type num: scalar or NxK matrix

-    :param prec: optional argument. the number of digits to display.
+    :param prec: optional argument, the number of digits to display.
 If the precision input is not specified, the default value is 6.

         Valid input values are: :math:`1 ≤ prec ≤ 15`.

     :type prec: scalar

-    :return str: containing the string representation of the input.
+    :return str: contains the string representation of the input.

     :rtype str: string or NxK string array